AA Rukavitsyn, SI Kurbanov, OA Rukavitsyn

 Materials & Methods.
 76 patients (69 men and 7 women) aged from 19 to 75 years (median age 36.7 years) with DLBCL (n = 22) and HL (n = 54) were retrospectively enrolled in the study.
 The diseases were diagnosed over the period from 2011 until 2015.
 A combined PET-CT imaging was performed for the disease staging.

 Results.
-The comparison of median SUVs in patients with HL (n = 54) and DLBCL (n = 22) demonstrated that the difference had a very high level of significance (< 0.001).
+The comparison of median SUVs in patients with HL (n = 54) and DLBCL (n = 22) demonstrated that the difference had a very high level of significance (p < 0.001).
 HL patients demonstrated a significantly lower 18F-FDG SUV than DLBCL patients.
-The analysis of PET findings demonstrated a correlation between the chosen treatment option for the lymphoma and the SUV level (< 0.001).
-HL patients demonstrated an insignificant negative correlation between the SUV level rise and the treatment outcome (= 0.2).
+The analysis of PET findings demonstrated a correlation between the chosen treatment option for the lymphoma and the SUV level (p < 0.001).
+HL patients demonstrated an insignificant negative correlation between the SUV level rise and the treatment outcome (p = 0.2).

 Conclusion.
 The SUV level does not affect the treatment outcomes of HL patients according to the ABVD protocol, as well as the metabolic response rate and tumor mass reduction.
 However, the SUV levels significantly differ in patients with HL and DLBCL.
 These data may be used as additional criteria for differential diagnosis of HL and DLBCL.